pavelrevak/gpiosam/README.md

 # gpio_sam
-Python fast GPIO driver for Atmel AT91SAM MCUs
+Fast GPIO Python driver for Atmel AT91SAM MCUs running Linux.<br />
+Thanks to good design of GPIO peripheral in SAM MCU is this script fully reentrant.<br />

-This class need root privileges, because it use direct memory access.
+This driver need root privileges, because it use direct memory access.<br />

-request python v2.7 or v3.x
+Request python v2.7 or v3.x<br />

 ##Examples:
 ```python